ryanczm/Analytic-Musings/notes/fa/fa.md

     * Key Idea - The fundamental feature at the start of each season, a team has an innate ranking/strength level from it's players and the manager.
 This feature should remain relatively stable across the season.
     * Key Idea - Last season data (ranking/points/BTD) + transfer/waage budget adjustment to carry over.
 * **Core momentum feature**
-    * Feature - Window of league/point-weighted time-weighted XG differentials - prior XG differentials should encode performance, XG mean reverts to true performance (another hypothesis that needs testing).
+    * XG - Window of league/point-weighted gamestate-weighted XG differentials - prior XG differentials should encode performance, XG mean reverts to true performance (another hypothesis that needs testing).
-    * Feature - Window of league/point-weighted time-weighted goal differentials - The true realized outcomes of matches, in case teams can consistently outperform/underperform XG due to structural reasons.
+    * XG Over/underperformance of goal diff - Window of league/point-weighted gamestate-weighted goal differentials - Some teams structurally over/underperform their xG, based on style factors (need to research this) or just player power (e.g outrageous goals like PSG)
     * Feature - Window function... that depends.
 For example, using current league position difference to predict essentially is an expanding sum window over a discretized score outcome.
     * Feature - League/point weighting - Scale the xg difference by points differential.
 To account for team strength differences.
     * Feature - Game state weighting - For goals, scale them by goal timing: 2-0 with 90' 95' is not the same as 2-0 30' 40'.
 For XG, create a discretized XG curve and apply a time decay.